-Paravel Wines was founded by long time Napa vintner Jon Jones (originally from South Lake Tahoe).
+Paravel Wines was founded by long time Napa vintner Jon Jones; he was born in Fairfield but raised in South Lake Tahoe.
 Jon was not always surrounded by the wine business; while studying music (the Trombone) at the University of California Santa Barbara he was introduced to wine through his roommates’ father who worked at Robert Mondavi Winery.
 He and his roommate visited Napa Valley and took a tour of Mondavi where his roommate’s father was a senior wine educator.
 Jon remembers inquiring about working here and the reply was something like “if you want a job here, let me know”.

 Jon eventually took him up on the offer and his career in Napa Valley began by answering phone calls relating to the winery’s annual Summer Concert Series.
 This wasn’t exactly the job he had in mind but then he quickly discovered the winery lab; soon he was working here several days a week.
 Hands on experience in the business soon became his ally; Merryvale hired him for oenology work in their lab which was followed by several years working at Opus One and later, a position as winemaker for Lava Vine Winery.